curv3d/curv/docs/language/Language.md

 as `"${$t}"` or `"$($t)"`.

-Note that, because arbitrary expressions (not just variable names) can be interpolated into string literals, that means there's a recursive dependency between the lexical analyzer and the parser.
+Note that, because arbitrary expressions (not just variable names) can be interpolated into string literals, that could mean there's a recursive dependency between the lexical analyzer and the parser.
+Or, the lexer keeps track of nesting levels for ()[]{}"" while tokenizing the subexpression.

 ### String literals: